Stylback/home-server/README.md

 Category:               Media
 ```

-Click `Save service`, then go to `Settings → Save a copy → Confirm` to save the state of your dashboard.
+Save again and go to `Settings → Save a copy → Confirm` to save the state of the dashboard.

 ### Integrate with Watchtower